Kampfgeschwader 55: Defeat: 1945

 14.(Eis)/KG 55 (Eis—Eisenbahn, the anti train unit) remained the only independent unit of KG 55 to remain on bomber operations into 1945.
 It was officially formed at Dnepropetrovsk on 1 June 1943 using experienced crews from 9 Staffel.
 It appears some of the unit personnel were in action earlier, as on 28 May an entry was made for the squadron's first loss on a bombing operation against Krapotkin train station in the northern Caucasus.
 The unit's main purpose was to use cannon-armed He 111s to attack locomotives.

 It attacked rail lines south of Rossoh on 11 June.
 It moved to Poltava on 29 June and then to Kirovograd on 9 August.
 It attacked these targets Borovaya on 10 August and Avdeyevka on 18 August.
 It moved to Pervomaisk-Golta on 22 October, and listed 12 machines (H-16s) on 1 January 1944.
 It moved to Pskov, on Army Group North's front from 13 February 1944.
 After its move the staffel had the loosest connection to the rest of KG 55.
 It operated from Jēkabpils, Latvia, from 29 February.
 It had 11 H-16 variants from 1 June and struck targets around Andreapol on 2 June.
 On 2 August it withdrew to Riga and flew its 5000th mission on 3 August. it retreated to Gutenfeld East Prussia on 26 September.

 From 1 December it listed 11 bombers which rose to a high of 14 (10 serviceable) on 10 January 1945.
 It flew airdrop missions to Budapest on 15 January and moved to Brieg, Silesia on the 20th day.
 It flew supply operations for the remainder of its existence from 20 January to late April 1945.
-The garrisons of Poznan, Breslau, Glogau, and others received supplies from this unit.
+The garrisons of Posen, Breslau, Glogau, and others received supplies from this unit.
 On 22nd it moved to Sagan-Küpper to Alt-Lönnewitz (11 February) and then to Dresden on 4 April.
-It was disbanded at Hradec Králové, on 27 April 1945.
+It was disbanded at Königgrätz, on 27 April 1945.